 This activity has been accredited for 2 (Category 2) points in the RACGP QI & CPD Program for the 2017 - 2019 triennium (activity number 91773).

-This activity has been accredited for 1 core point (code O1506NPMW) in the ACRRM PD Program.
+This activity has been approved for 1 Core point in the ACRRM PD Program for the 2017 - 2019 triennium (activity code 9029).

 Accreditation number: CX140089.
 This activity has been accredited for 40 - 50 minutes of Group 2 CPD (or 1.5 CPD credits) suitable for inclusion in an individual pharmacist’s CPD plan.